K Kite Agent Passport Kitepass CLI

 04

-Create policy, create passport, export token
+Create policy, create passport, export token, log out owner

 05